FormulatedAutomation/rpaframework-search-and-store/README.md

 This example also shows how Robot Framework's keyword syntax works and how to drop back into pure python.

+## Installation

+To install this project, clone or download the files to a local directory.
+Once it has been checked out install the requirements with `pip install -r requirements.txt`

+## Running The Bot Locally

+The bot expects a variable BUSINESS_NAME to be passed into it.
+This is the search term that will be used in the query.

+`robot --variable BUSINESS_NAME:'Python Trucking, Inc' ucc.robot`

+Check the results (machine readable) - https://beeceptor.com/console/searchandstore

 ## Audience

 This document is intended for developers that may have some python expertise